core-infra-svcs/terraform-provider-meraki/docs/resources/devices_management_interface.md

 - `static_subnet_mask` (String) The subnet mask for the WAN.
 - `using_static_ip` (Boolean) Configure the interface to have static IP settings or use DHCP.
 - `vlan` (Number) The VLAN that management traffic should be tagged with.
 Applies whether usingStaticIp is true or false.
 - `wan_enabled` (String) Enable or disable the interface (only for MX devices).
-Valid values are 'enabled', 'disabled', and 'not configured'.
+Valid values are 'enabled', 'disabled' for MX devices.
+Leave value null for MR and MS devices.

 <a id="nestedatt--wan2"></a>